playmint/ds/contracts/src/maps/tutorial-room-1/README.md

 ds apply -n local -k <private-key> -f Locations.yaml
 ```

+Note: If using Windows you get the error "running scripts is disabled on this system", open Powershell as an Administrator and run `Set-ExecutionPolicy  RemoteSigned`

 You should see the terminal output display a series of ✅s for each tile that is deployed.